Restaurant Waitlist Management: Best Practices for 2026

 If the kitchen is backed up, slowing down seating slightly prevents orders from stacking up.
 If tables are clearing fast and the queue is long, picking up the pace serves more guests.
 Real-time data makes these calls easier than relying on gut instinct alone.

-SMS works because guests don't have to download anything or stay within earshot.
-A simple text saying "Your table is ready" reaches them whether they're sitting in their car, grabbing coffee next door, or browsing a nearby shop.
+SMS works because guests don't need to download anything or stay within earshot.
+A simple text saying "Your table is ready" reaches them whether they're sitting in their car, grabbing a coffee next door, or browsing a nearby shop.
 No app required, no special setup on their end.

 Show live wait times on public displays